 When I decided that I wanted a watercolour effect on the top tier of this cake, I kinda figured I’d have to actually paint it on like watercolour paint.
 Makes sense, right?
 Do what you’d do with watercolour, only do it with food colouring.

 Turns out my attempts just didn’t at look at all how I wanted, which was a very light wash of colour in several shades that could be blended together.
 Whether I used gel colours or petal dusts mixed with vodka or cake decorator’s alcohol, every combination I tried just kind of smeared together and basically looked awful.
 The fondant got too wet, and the colours wouldn’t blend nicely.

-Then, in one of those moments when you realise the answer is simple, I tried just dusting the petal dusts straight onto the fondant, and they blended together beautifully.
+Then, in one of those moments when you realise the answer is simple, I tried just dusting the petal dusts straight onto the fondant.
+They blended together beautifully!
 And it allowed me to build up the colour gradually, so it was very hard to make mistakes.
-And it was so, ridiculously easy.

-Even though it’s nearing on idiot-proof (this idiot could do it, after all), I do suggest trying out the technique on a rolled out piece of spare fondant, just to check that your colours are blending nicely together.
+Even though it is very easy, I do suggest trying out the technique on a rolled out piece of spare fondant, just to check that your colours are blending nicely together.
 If the colours look as though they might be too dark and intense for the look you want, you can mix in a little cornstarch to lighten the colour.

 First things first, you’ll need a fondant covered cake.
 I find that colour takes better on a freshly covered cake, so I waited an hour or so after covering the cake, until the surface of the fondant had dried and set just a little bit.
 You can do this on a dry cake, it will just take longer to build up the colour.